rightson/shell-dev-env/README.md

 *** Breaking changes ***

-Please note that the shell-dev-env is almost rewritten entirely.
+Please note that the shell-dev-env was rewritten entirely.
 For those who wants to update to latest version but still using the legacy versions, please remove legacy patched from existing rc files (~/.bashrc, ~/.zshrc, ~/.vimrc ...) manually.